jbmokuz/pocket-monster-of-the-week/README.md

 * Gem - Deals 1 extra harm on hit and is consumed
 * Mail - A letter

+Pokemon do not start with an item, unless there playbook states that they do.

 ## Misc Character creation

 * During character creation roll 5d6.
 If you roll all the same number, your Pokemon is shiny.
 Has no effect on stats, but could be mentioned by other Pokemon

 * Also pick a level between 15 to 30 (inclusive).
-It has no effect on your stats, but you know could matter somehow
+It has no effect on your stats, but could matter somehow

 * If you pokemon Species can fly (and is not already get the passive **Flying**), you replace your first passive with the following passive.

-**Lesser Flying** You can fly freely up to 10ft.
+> **Lesser Flying** You can fly freely up to 10ft.
 Beyond that, you may also atempt to fly in (but only in resonable conditions) by rolling **Cool**

-10+ You can fly to where you want to go
+> 10+ You can fly to where you want to go

-7-9: You fly with some trouble.
+> 7-9: You fly with some trouble.
 Either you don't quite get to where you are going or it takes you a long time.

-Miss: you fail fantastically and end up somewhere you don’t want to be
+> Miss: you fail fantastically and end up somewhere you don’t want to be